Elizabeth Taylor: Jewelry and fashion brands

-Taylor created a collection of fragrances whose unprecedented success helped establish the trend of celebrity-branded perfumes in later years.
+Taylor created a collection of fragrances whose success helped establish the trend of celebrity-branded perfumes in her later years.
 In collaboration with Elizabeth Arden, Inc., she began by launching two best-selling perfumes – Passion in 1987, and White Diamonds in 1991.
 Taylor personally supervised the creation and production of each of the 11 fragrances marketed in her name.
-According to biographers Sam Kashner and Nancy Schoenberger, she earned more money through the fragrance collection than during her entire acting career, and upon her death, the British newspaper The Guardian estimated that the majority of her estimated $600 million-$1 billion estate consisted of revenue from fragrances.
+According to biographers Sam Kashner and Nancy Schoenberger, she earned more money through the fragrance collection than during her entire acting career, and upon her death, the British newspaper The Guardian estimated that the majority of her estimated $600 million–$1 billion estate consisted of revenue from fragrances.
 In 2005, Taylor also founded a jewelry company, House of Taylor, in collaboration with Kathy Ireland and Jack and Monty Abramov.